deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `custom_query`: Custom query to be executed.
 - `index`: The name of the index in the DocumentStore from which to retrieve documents
 - `headers`: Custom HTTP headers to pass to document store client if supported (e.g. {'Authorization': 'Basic YWRtaW46cm9vdA=='} for basic authentication)
+- `all_terms_must_match`: Whether all terms of the query must match the document.
+If true all query terms must be present in a document in order to be retrieved (i.e the AND operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy AND fish AND restaurant").
+Otherwise at least one query term must be present in a document in order to be retrieved (i.e the OR operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy OR fish OR restaurant").
+Defaults to False.

 <a id="base.get_batches_from_generator"></a>